 Environmental Services Division

-The Environmental Services Division is responsible for administrating the local Erosion and Sediment Control (ESC) and Stormwater Management (SWM) programs for both the City of Franklin and Southampton County to ensure compliance with state and federal regulations and local ordinances under the consolidated services agreement between both localities in July 2013 as part of the Community Development Department.
+The Environmental Services Division of the Community Development Department is responsible for administering the local Erosion and Sediment Control (ESC) and Stormwater Management (SWM) programs, for both the City of Franklin and Southampton County under the consolidated services agreement between both localities in July 2013, to ensure compliance with state and federal regulations and local ordinances.

 1. Administer the Erosion and Sediment Control and Stormwater Management Programs